There are many methods of blending colored pencil, but they can be classified in three basic ways.

 The most familiar way of blending colored pencil with colored pencil is burnishing.
 When you burnish, you use very heavy pressure to “grind” layers of color together.

-You can use any color over any color, but it’s most common to burnish with a color that’s lighter than the color you’re burnishing.
-The one thing to keep in mind is that the color with which you burnish will affect the color you’re burnishing.
+You can use any color over any color, but it’s most common to burnish with a color lighter than the color you’re burnishing.
+Keep in mind that the color with which you burnish will affect the color you’re burnishing.

 TIP: When blending colored pencil with colored pencil, be careful to match pressure with sharpness.
 The sharper your pencil, the lighter the pressure.
 Using heavy pressure with a sharp pencil is likely to either break the tip off the pencil–possibly leaving an unsightly mark–or tear the paper.
 If you want to burnish, it’s best to use a blunt pencil.